MOOZY: A Patient-First Foundation Model for Computational Pathology: Results

 \section{Results}

-We evaluate on eight held-out tasks spanning diverse clinical settings: Residual Cancer Burden (BC Therapy), TP53 mutation (CPTAC-BRCA), BAP1 mutation (CPTAC-CCRCC), ACVR2A mutation (CPTAC-COAD), Histologic Grade (CPTAC-LSCC), KRAS mutation (CPTAC-LUAD), IDH Status (EBRAINS), and Treatment Response (MBC).
+We evaluate on sixteen held-out tasks spanning diverse clinical settings.
+These cover Residual Cancer Burden (BC Therapy), TP53 mutation (CPTAC-BRCA), BAP1 mutation (CPTAC-CCRCC), ACVR2A mutation (CPTAC-COAD), Histologic Grade (CPTAC-LSCC), KRAS mutation (CPTAC-LUAD), IDH Status (EBRAINS), Treatment Response (MBC), molecular subtypes from TCGA-BRCA, TCGA-HNSC, and TCGA-UCEC, keratinizing and non-keratinizing squamous cell carcinoma grade and primary-versus-metastatic classification (HANCOCK)~\cite{zhang2025standardizing,dorrich2025hancock}, and RAS/BRAF status and synaptophysin grade (VALENTINO)~\cite{zhang2025standardizing,trahearn2025crc}.
 These tasks are excluded from all training stages.
-Seven are case-level and IDH Status is slide-level.
-All models are assessed under a unified frozen-feature MLP probe with five-fold evaluation and patient-level fold grouping.
+Fifteen are case-level and IDH Status is slide-level\footnote{RC Burden is case-level task, but the slide to case ratio is 1.0}.
+Slide encoders use frozen-feature MLP probes, while MIL baselines train task-specific aggregators on frozen patch features.
+Both follow five-fold evaluation with case-level fold grouping.
 We report mean $\pm$ standard deviation for weighted F1, weighted ROC-AUC, and balanced accuracy.
 Full protocol details are in \Cref{appendix_sec:mlp_probe_setup}.
 Linear probe results are in \Cref{appendix_sec:linear_probe_setup,tab:linear_probe_results,tab:linear_probe_mil_results}.

-{\textbf{Comparison with Slide Encoders.}} We compare MOOZY against five slide encoders: CHIEF, GigaPath, PRISM, Madeleine, and TITAN.
-For case-level tasks, baseline encoders produce patient representations by averaging per-slide embeddings before probing, while MOOZY uses its native case-level embedding from the case transformer, requiring no post-hoc fusion.
-For the slide-level IDH Status task, all methods are evaluated per slide.
+{\textbf{Comparison with Slide Encoders.}} We compare MOOZY against five slide encoders.
+For case-level tasks, baseline encoders produce case representations by averaging per-slide embeddings before probing, while MOOZY uses its native case-level embedding from the case transformer.
 Results are in \Cref{tab:encoder_comparison}.
-MOOZY achieves best or tied-best weighted F1 on all eight tasks and best or second-best AUC and balanced accuracy on seven of eight tasks.
-The largest margins are on Residual Cancer Burden (+0.05 F1, +0.11 AUC over Madeleine).
-On mutation tasks, MOOZY is strongest on ACVR2A across all three metrics and improves F1 on BAP1 and KRAS, while TITAN remains stronger on BAP1 AUC and KRAS balanced accuracy, suggesting complementary strengths between cross-slide aggregation and multimodal pretraining.
-TITAN is the closest overall competitor, also leading on TP53 AUC.
-Treatment Response is the main exception, where high variance (${\pm}0.17$) limits firm conclusions.
+Across all sixteen tasks, MOOZY achieves the strongest macro weighted F1 (0.769) and balanced accuracy (0.702), TITAN achieves the strongest weighted ROC-AUC (0.768 versus 0.763).